surajsharma/paper-jekyll-theme/_posts/2020-03-15-Write your own git (in TypeScript) - Part 1.md

 The idea is to make a NodeJS app in TypeScript that mimics wyag.
 For this, we will need a CLI interface in TypeScript.

 I followed [this tutorial](https://itnext.io/how-to-create-your-own-typescript-cli-with-node-js-1faf7095ef89) on creating a CLI with Node and am summarising the process below:

-Do an `npm init` in your folder and then add the following dependencies to your `package.json`:

-clear - clearing the screen,
-figlet - ASCII art for Schwaaag, chalk - terminal styling commander - ?

-path - for working with file and directory paths

-and also the following devDependencies: